Shaw University: 1920s to 1980s

 In 1968, Shaw University became the first black college to own a radio station.
 At first, the station used an antenna on top of a building on the downtown campus, but in the late 1990s a new tower was built in southeast Raleigh near Interstate 40.
 WFSS in Fayetteville, North Carolina, moved from 89.1 FM to 91.9 FM to allow WSHA to increase power.
 The university sold the station to Educational Media Foundation effective July 26, 2018, who subsequently renamed it WRKV.

 U.S. Civil Rights Movement

-The Student Nonviolent Coordinating Committee (SNCC) /ˈsnɪk/ was one of the organizations of the American Civil Rights Movement in the 1960s.
+The Student Nonviolent Coordinating Committee (SNCC) was one of the organizations of the American Civil Rights Movement in the 1960s.
 It emerged from a student meeting organized by Ella Baker that was held at Shaw University in April 1960.
 SNCC grew into a large organization, gaining many supporters in the North as well as in the South.
 It led grassroots organizing for voter education and registration in Mississippi, among other initiatives.
+They are best known for their support of sit-ins, including in Greensboro, North Carolina, and Nashville, Tennessee.
+They were also involved in the Freedom Rides.